All Products

 Authentication Database Name

-Enter the name of the database to which the database account of the source ApsaraDB for MongoDB instance belongs.
-If it has not been modified, the default is admin.
+Enter the name of the database to which the source ApsaraDB for MongoDB database account belongs.
+The default value is admin if you have not changed it.

 Database Account

-Enter the database account of the source ApsaraDB for MongoDB.
-For permission requirements, see Permissions required for database accounts.
+Enter the database account for the source ApsaraDB for MongoDB instance.
+For permission requirements, see Database account permissions.

 Database Password